ericselin/deno-ssg-bob/README.md

 ### Content files

 Add Markdown content files to the `content` directory as needed.
 Each content file will be rendered into an HTML file using the corresponding path into the `public` directory.

+## License

+This program is licensed under the "GNU Lesser General Public License".
+See LICENSE and LICENSE.LESSER for details.